-"Have your candy apple the easy way - diced up into bite sized pieces then topped with caramel sauce, white chocolate, and crumbled Heath candy bars."
+"Have your candy apple the easy way: served as dessert nachos with cut apples drizzled with caramel sauce, white chocolate, and crumbled Heath candy bars."

 But all hope is not lost!